Can You Have Lemon Juice on the Carnivore Diet?

 For example, a bit of lemon juice can improve the taste of a piece of salmon or cod, or you can use lemon as part of a homemade sauce for your chicken.

-By using it as a condiment or ingredient in a sauce you are getting a change in the flavor of the dish but limiting the potential drawbacks of modern-day fruit.
+By using it as a condiment or ingredient in a sauce, you are changing the dish’s flavor but limiting the potential drawbacks of modern-day fruit.

 Common sense

-Using lemon as a condiment could be useful for giving you a variety of tastes when you are in the initial transition phase, where there is the potential for you to get bored of the same flavor profiles.
+Using lemon as a condiment could help give you a variety of tastes when you are in the initial transition phase, where there is the potential for you to get bored of the same flavor profiles.

-It could also be fine for long term carnivores who are fully healed.
+It could also be acceptable for long-term carnivores who are fully healed.

 At some point on a carnivore diet journey, some people believe it is a good idea to do a strict beef and water version of a carnivore diet as a reset.